sbdchd/blog/_posts/2020-07-24-pesky-globals.md

 - [`status`](https://developer.mozilla.org/en-US/docs/Web/API/Window/status): `string`

-  if your using a union of string literals with name `status` comparisions in code will still be valid against `window.status`
+  if your using a union of string literals with name `status`, comparisions in code will still be valid against `window.status`

 - [`name`](https://developer.mozilla.org/en-US/docs/Web/API/Window/name): `never`